Automated Algorithm Design for Auto-Tuning Optimizers: Evaluation

-The implementation in BAT exposes several tunable parameters that strongly influence GPU performance.
+The \emph{Convolution} kernel, developed by~\citet{vanwerkhovenOptimizingConvolutionOperations2014} as an optimized and highly tunable GPU-accelerated library for 2D convolution operations, has become a widely used benchmark in autotuning research~\cite{CLTune,petrovicBenchmarkSetHighlyefficient2020,vanwerkhovenKernelTunerSearchoptimizing2019,schoonhovenBenchmarkingOptimizationAlgorithms2022}.
+A two-dimensional convolution is a fundamental operation in image processing and computer vision, where a filter mask is applied across an input image to compute a weighted sum of neighboring pixel values for each output element.
+Given an input image $I$ of size $(w \times h)$ and a convolution filter $F$ of size $(F_w \times F_h)$, the output image $O$ of size $((w-F_w) \times (h-F_h))$ is computed: The implementation in BAT exposes several tunable parameters that strongly influence GPU performance.
 The thread block dimensions in the $x$ and $y$ directions determine the granularity of parallelism and the number of threads per block.
 Each thread may compute multiple output elements along the $x$ and $y$ axes, depending on the selected tile sizes.
-A shared memory padding scheme can be enabled to mitigate bank conflicts when block sizes are not multiples of the number of memory banks, as described by Van Werkhoven et al.~\cite{vanwerkhovenOptimizingConvolutionOperations2014}.
+A shared memory padding scheme can be enabled to mitigate bank conflicts when block sizes are not multiples of the number of memory banks, as described by~\citet{vanwerkhovenOptimizingConvolutionOperations2014}.
 Additionally, the kernel can optionally use the read-only cache to reduce global memory traffic when loading input elements.

-The \emph{Hotspot} kernel, included in BAT and originating from the Rodinia Benchmark suite~\cite{cheRodiniaBenchmarkSuite2009}, is part of a thermal simulation application that estimates the temperature distribution of a processor.
-The simulation considers the processor's architectural floor plan, thermal resistance, ambient temperature, and simulated power currents.
-Through an iterative process, the kernel solves a set of differential equations to model heat dissipation over time.
-The inputs to the kernel are the power consumption and initial temperature values, and the output is a two-dimensional grid of average temperature values across the chip.